 The maximum number of units that may be earned by a student by correspondence is 1 unit.
-To receive credit, the following criteria must be met
+To receive credit, the following criteria must be met.

 - 1. The Commission of School Accreditation must approve the course. - 2.
-A graduating senior must order a correspondence course before March 1 and complete all work and test before two weeks of graduation date. - 3.
+A graduating senior must order a correspondence course before March 1 and complete all work and tests two weeks before the graduation date. - 3.
 Students will not be allowed to enroll in Algebra I, Biology I, English II, or US History correspondence course.